BorisB2015/general/hiring.md

-# AI Rangers Team
+# AI and Data Governance Rangers Team
+## Updated: Feb 25, 2021, 22:30 UTC
-This page can be referenced as https://aka.ms/AIRangers We are building a global AI Ranger team in Microsoft Customer Success organization.
-This is a group of technically skilled AI/ML practitioners and Data Scientists that will help Microsoft customers build AI/ML solutions on Azure.
+This page can be referenced as https://aka.ms/AIRangers We are building a global AI and Data Governance Ranger team in Microsoft Customer Success organization.
+This team consists of two groups: 1) AI/ML: technically skilled AI/ML practitioners and Data Scientists and 2) Data Governance professionals and practitioners that will help Microsoft customers build AI/ML and Data Governance solutions on Azure.

 The table below has direct links for specific positions and job descriptions.
 Careers site is the ultimate truth in the position availability and I will take my best effort to keep this list current (if the specific link does not open, the position may have already been filled).
+Some of the listings may have multiple openings.

 If you have any questions – please reach out.